First time to Canggu – Canggu survival guide

 Sunday Markets at Love Anchor & Samadi

 These markets go on the whole day so you can still get in a surf or swim before you make your way to the Canggu markets.
 There are 2 main markets.
 The first is on Batu Bolong and it’s called Love Anchor.
 This is a happening and buzzy vibe ( it does get crowded after 1 or 2 pm).
 It was so popular on Sunday that it’s open every day.
-Here you can buy local sarongs, jewellery, hand bags and general souvenirs to take back home.
-There are cafes and restaurants and Love Anchor in case you need a top up.
+Here you can buy local sarongs, jewellery, handbags and general souvenirs to take back home.
+There are cafes and restaurants and Love Anchor in case you need a top-up.
 Samadi markets held at the Samadi yoga studio is a much more low key and chilled out event.
-Here locals sell organically grown fruit and veggies as well as some hand made products.
-Samadi itself, has a great organic vegan café so you can have a bite to eat as your explore the great Jalan Linjong area.
+Here locals sell organically grown fruit and veggies, as well as some hand, made products.
+Samadi itself has a great organic vegan café so you can have a bite to eat as you explore the great Jalan Linjong area.

 Try some skateboarding at Pretty Poison

-If you’re an avid skateboarder your going to love these man made skate ramps.
-If your have never tried this before then Canggu is the best place to start.
+If you’re an avid skateboarder you’re going to love these man-made skate ramps.
+If you have never tried this before then Canggu is the best place to start.
 Pretty Poison is the closest to Batu Bolong.
 If your coming with kids & they are into skateboarding this is going to be pure heaven for them.
 Pretty Poison has a bar so you can relax while they do their thing.

 Head to The Lawn for Sunset Drinks